Sazzo/Sazzo/README.md

 <br>
 Coding since 8 years old, doing minecraft plugins and a lot of things.
 Passionate about anime and manga, that's why my projects have so much weeb energy on them.

-Currently, I'm a backend developer at [CatManga](https://catmanga.org) where I have a chance to do amazing stuff with a lot of amazing people, in my free time, I like to work on personal projects too.
+Currently, I'm a backend developer at [CatManga](https://catmanga.org) where I have a chance to do amazing stuff with a lot of amazing people, and I like to work on personal projects too.

 And...I'm a huge fan of [Prisma](https://prisma.io) and [Docker](https://docker.com)!